-5. Emergency Placements
+7. Emergency Placements

-An emergency placement is due to an unplanned or unexpected move, that was not foreseen by authorities (Guidance on the Looked After Children (Scotland) Regulations 2009 and the Adoption and Children (Scotland) Act 2007).
-In drawing up a statement of aims and objectives, the service provider should consider whether it can provide emergency placements which meet the immediate needs of the young person for safety, security and wellbeing, and at the same time ensure that the needs of the current group of young people continue to be met without undue disruption.1
+An emergency placement is due to an unplanned or unexpected move, that was not foreseen by authorities (Guidance on the Looked After Children (Scotland)

+Regulations 2009 and the Adoption and Children (Scotland) Act 2007).
+In drawing up a statement of aims and objectives, the service provider should consider whether it can provide emergency placements which meet the immediate needs of the young person for safety, security and wellbeing, and at the same time ensure that the needs of the current group of young people continue to be met without undue disruption.
+Wherever possible and appropriate, siblings should be kept together in emergency situations (Staying Together and Connected: Getting it Right for Sisters and Brothers National Practice Guidance).